How Tour Operators Can Capitalize on Vacation Rentals

 Offer Flexible Booking Policies

-Due to the uncertainty that the pandemic brings, travel plans can change from one moment to the next, so it’s important to maintain flexible rescheduling and cancellation policies, particularly if you are working with a property manager.
+Travel plans can change from one moment to the next, so it’s important to maintain flexible rescheduling and cancellation policies, particularly if you are working with a property manager.
 This gives travelers peace of mind that they’ll be able to change their reservation if needed, and it provides a positive experience with your business overall.
+Remember, with the online rebooking function, customers can reschedule without having to contact you.

 Keep the Whole Family in Mind